Follow our decades of milestones in the modern end-of-life choice movement.

 On June 2, Blick et al v.
 Connecticut is dismissed without reaching the merits, on sovereign immunity grounds, denying plaintiffs the opportunity to make their case to distinguish committing “suicide” from a mentally competent terminally ill patient ingesting medications to bring about a peaceful death.

 New York passes the Palliative Care Information Act (PCIA) in August.
 The law, drafted by Compassion & Choices and modeled after a similar measure in California, requires healthcare workers to provide information and counseling on end-of-life options.

 Compassion & Choices files the groundbreaking lawsuit Hargett v.
 Vitas seeking accountability for the unnecessarily painful death of 43-year-old mother of three, Michelle Hargett-Beebee, who was never informed of the availability of palliative sedation.
 This is the first case in the nation to allege that failure to tell a patient about palliative sedation falls outside the standard of care.

-Legislative opponents introduced SB 116 in Montana, to nullify the Montana Supreme Court’s landmark ruling in Baxter v.
+Legislative opponents introduce SB 116 in Montana to nullify the Montana Supreme Court’s landmark ruling in Baxter v.
 Montana, a case litigated by Compassion & Choices.
-The Montana Medical Association testified in official opposition to the measure.
-On February 16 the Montana Senate Judiciary Committee declined to adopt this measure, preserving the option of aid in dying for Montanans.
+The Montana Medical Association testifies in official opposition to the measure.
+On February 16 the Montana Senate Judiciary Committee declines to adopt this measure, preserving the option of aid in dying for Montanans.

-A bill amending Washington’s Death with Dignity Act, SB 5378, fails to pass out of committee, in response to Compassion & Choices proactive efforts and voter support.
-SB5378 would have amended the section of DWDA specifying deaths under the Act do not constitute “suicide.”
+A bill amending Washington’s Death With Dignity Act, SB 5378, fails to clear committee in response to Compassion & Choices’ proactive efforts and voter support.
+SB 5378 would have amended the section of the Death With Dignity Act specifying deaths under the Act do not constitute “suicide.”